 What Doesn’t Work Well

 No push, pull, or fetch.
 This is the elephant in the room.
 An agent can stage, commit, and branch — but can’t sync with any remote.
-Issue #618 requesting push support has been open since February 2025, with 6 upvotes.
-A PR (#2961) adding push exists but hasn’t been merged.
+Issue #618 requesting push support has been open since February 2025 — now 14 months — with 7 upvotes.
+The original push PR (#2961) hasn’t been touched since November 2025.
+A second attempt (PR #3787) adding push, fetch, and pull was opened and closed the same day (April 2, 2026) without merge.
 Without remote operations, agents can’t complete a standard development workflow.
 You commit locally and then… manually push.

 No merge or rebase.
 Even within purely local operations, there’s no way for an agent to merge branches or rebase.
 Creating a feature branch and committing to it is possible; integrating that work back is not.
 This makes the branching tools feel half-implemented.